Draft.dev

 There are many good reasons to start a blog for your startup: to update your customers, to generate content that ranks in search engines, or to establish your founders as subject matter experts.
 After you come up with some ideas, understand why you’re writing, and create a content plan, you need to decide on a blogging platform.

-How to Pick a Blogging Platform
+How to Choose the Right Blogging Platform for Your Startup

 There are a few key factors that will influence your choice of a blogging platform.
 While I could devote an article to each of these, I’ll save that for another day, and just leave you with a brief summary.